jlord/sheetsee.js/new-readme.md

 # Sheetsee.js

-**Sheetsee.js** is a library for connecting Google Spreadsheets to a website and visualizing the information in tables, maps and charts.
+**Sheetsee.js** is a client-side library for connecting Google Spreadsheets to a website and visualizing the information in tables, maps and charts.

 Google Spreadsheets can be used as simple and collaborative databases, they make getting a data driven site going much easier than traditional databases.
 Read more about using spreadsheets for databases [here](/docs/basics.md).